Skip to main content

 Supported Derivative Formulas

 The D function supports symbolic differentiation for the following functions.
-For functions not listed, the chain rule is applied and a symbolic derivative Apply(Derivative(f, 1), x) is returned for unknown single-argument functions.
+For functions not listed, the chain rule is applied and a symbolic derivative is returned.
+For an unknown univariate function this is Apply(Derivative(f, 1), x); for an unknown multivariate function each partial is carried as a multi-index Derivative (see Partial derivatives of unknown functions below), e.g. D(f(x, y), x) evaluates to Apply(Derivative(f, 1, 0), x, y).

 FunctionDerivativeNotes